btenc/js-project-template/README.md

-# Webpack Javascript Project Template
+# Webpack JS Project Template

 My personal project template using webpack and development packages that I use, along with the scripts I use on every project.